razupi/notion-iconator/README.md

 # Notion Iconator
 This project updates the icons of all pages in a Notion database to a specified emoji using the Notion SDK.
+However, the database icons can be set in bulk by right-clicking without using the API, so this program is mostly unnecessary.
+I realized that this feature had been added after creating the program... 😂
 ## Setup

 1. Create a `.env` file at the root of the repository and add: